 MARK LAWES – author, director, performer

-Mark works as an actor, director, artistic director, and creator of experimental performance with an international multidisciplinary company of artists.
+Mark works as an actor, director, artistic director, and creator of experimental performance with an international multidisciplinary, multilingual company of artists.
 His writing for the stage is created organically out of a friction between fragments of history, visual art, contemporary dance, music, and an alphabet of material coming from dramaturgical research.
-All of this is put in motion through a process of improvisation.
+All of this is put into motion through a process of improvisation.
 Short works include Archeology and The Atlantis Project, and full-length works make up a trilogy consisting of Little Red River (2008,) On the Side of the Road (2009), and Lucy Lost Her Heart (2011), that toured to World Stage in Toronto in 2010 and to Usine C in Montreal in 2012.
 Mark has collaborated with choreographers and directors in opera, theatre and dance.
 In 2003 he lived in Paris where he worked on projects at l’opéra de Paris, at the théâtre de l’Athenée, at the Abbey Theatre in Dublin, at la scène nationale d’Orléans, and at the Steirischerbst in Graz.
-In 2012, Mark was selected as laureate of the City of Paris and Institut Français art-in-residence program at Les Récollets to begin his next creation, SOMETIME BETWEEN NOW AND WHEN THE SUN GOES SUPERNOVA (2013).
+In 2012, Mark was selected as laureate of the City of Paris and Institut Français art-in-residence program at Les Récollets to begin his creation, Sometime between now and when the sun goes Supernova (2013).

 Mark is the founding artistic director of Theatre Junction and was the driving force and visionary behind the redevelopment of the GRAND Theatre in Calgary.
 Under his direction, Theatre Junction GRAND has become one of the leading centres for creation and dissemination of multidisciplinary live performance art in Canada.